Letoonik/EpicGamesLibraryImporter/README.md

 When you open the Epic Game Launcher afterwards and go into your library, it will take a little while to scan, validate, and fix missing metadata for every game you just added.

-Note: Probably doesnt work for Unreal Engine Installations (at least it didnt work for me)
+Note: Probably doesnt work for Unreal Engine Installations (at least it didnt work for me).

 ## This repo was forked from https://github.com/FFouetil/EpicGamesImportTool.
 It was a little broken, so I fixed it (by randomly adding some imports in the C# files) and provided propper binaries in a zip file.
 All credit goes to FFouetil.